 - Try to incorporate funny gestures, faces, or even other toys to keep your little one engaged.

-- Give her a chance to make her own music as well.
+- Give them a chance to make their own music as well.
 By banging two toys together your little one is exposed to rhythm, movements, and sound patterns.

 For more information on this subject, visit: